What is Hip Arthroscopy?

 - the lateral femoral cutaneous nerve (sensation to the thigh),

 - pudendal nerve (from the foot traction)

-- Injury to any of the nerves can cause pain, lost of sensation, pins and needles, and other problems.
+- Injury to any of the nerves can cause pain, loss of sensation, pins and needles, and other problems.

 - The most commonly affected nerves include

 - infection is a risk with every surgical procedure.
-With modern surgical technique and sterilisation, it is a rare but important risk to consider.
+With modern surgical techniques and sterilisation, it is a rare but important risk to consider.

 - Continued pain after the surgery.

 - depending on your individual circumstance, complete relief of your pain and symptoms may not be achievable – especially with you have significant cartilage damage in your hip (osteoarthritis)

 - It is important that you spend at least the first week after your surgery at home resting and letting your post-surgery inflammation settle

 - This is best done with rest, ice and anti-inflammatories.

 - The first 3 days after surgery are the sorest, and it’s important that you have someone at home to look after you

 - it takes up to 12 months for the full results of hip arthroscopy, and most of the recovery is achieved in the first 3 months

 - Your hip joint is surrounded by a tough membrane called the Capsule.
 As part of your body’s repair process after surgery, the capsule will form scar tissue to repair itself.
 Occasionally, the scar tissue will attach itself to the labrum.
 This scar tissue is called an adhesion.